jonzhak/avalanche-tutorial/README.md

 ```

 ## Sign Up
-Do all of your suers need to sign in before making a purchase or getting a loan etc etc?
+Do all of your users need to sign in before making a purchase or getting a loan etc etc?

 YES => call this Sign Up method right after sign up
 ```